stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

 **Function context**

-We're placing an online order.
+We’re placing an online order.
 An order can be charged to a new bank account or a new credit card.
-If the user provides neither of these new payment methods, the order is charged to the user's default saved payment method.
+If the user provides neither of these new payment methods, the order is charged to the user’s default saved payment method.

 **Valid parameter combinations**